 Diana Collins

-Diana Collins is the Assistant Director of Community Services overseeing Community Habilitation, Day Habilitation, Supported Employment and Housing Subsidy programs.
+Diana Collins is the Vice President of Community Services overseeing Community Habilitation, Day Habilitation, Supported Employment and Housing Subsidy programs.
 Diana began her career with The Center for Family Support as a DSP in 1995.
-During her tenure at CFS, Diana has worked in number of capacities, including supporting individuals in the MSC department for 18 years.
-Diana’s focus is to always provide support to the individuals from a person first perspective, prioritizing empathy and care at forefront of all that she does.
+During her tenure at CFS, Diana has worked in a number of capacities, including supporting individuals in the MSC department for 18 years.
+Diana’s focus is to always provide support to the individuals from a person first perspective, prioritizing empathy and care at the forefront of all that she does.

 Gavin Gear

-As the Assistant Director of Day Services Gavin directly oversees our Behavior Support team, Supported Employment Team and all Day Service locations in NJ.
+As the Vice President of Day Programs in New Jersey Gavin directly oversees our Behavior Support team, Supported Employment Team and all Day Service locations in NJ.
 Gavin has over 30 years of experience in the ID/DD field having been a DSP, a group home manager, job developer, and behavioral consultant; he has also served in multiple administrative roles.
 For Gavin, everyday is an opportunity to enact positive change and enhance the lives of the people we serve as active members of their community.